‘World’s Hottest Grandma’ Gina Stewart Goes Completely Naked On Instagram

 “Once I got the implants, I thought that it was going make me the happiest girl in the whole world.
 Now that I’ve got breasts, I still get judged,” she told The Daily Mail back in July.

-In addition, she says that she tries to live a chemical-free lifestyle, which includes an organic diet, and so coffee.
+In addition, she says that she tries to live a chemical-free lifestyle, which includes an organic diet, and no coffee.
 “My mother always told me it was bad for you, and it was probably the only advice I’ve ever taken from her,” Stewart said.

 As for Gina’s racy Instagram photos and modeling shots, the grandmother says that she’s not posting them for attention, but that she wants everyone to feel beautiful despite their looks or age.